K2568/k2568.github.io/create/performance/readme.md

-# K2's Lists / Create / Performance
+# K2568.github.io / Create / Performance

 ### Extra performance and shaders with create:
 Up to date as of 07/11/2025 <br>